sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * VLAN

 	Answer
-	The correct answer is 802.1x.
+	The correct answer is **802.1x**.
 VLANs segment the network, and ACLs limit traffic flows, but both must be manually configured on edge interfaces if additional mechanisms are not in place.
 DHCP provides network parameters based on VLAN membership, but doesn’t ensure any security.

 --------
-What are the three tasks of an Intrusion Prevention System (IPS)?
+What are the three tasks of an **Intrusion Prevention System (IPS)**?
 (Choose three.)

 * **blocking suspicious activity**